TizenTeam/nuttx/configs/esp32-core/README.txt

   LEDs
   ----
   There are several on-board LEDs for that indicate the presence of power and USB activity.
-None of these are available for use by sofware.
+None of these are available for use by software.

 SMP
 ===